 If you know WHO: Trip planning with your companions in mind

-Or, maybe you’re planning a trip with someone specific: your family, your closest friends, or your retired parents.
+Or, maybe you’re planning a trip with someone specific.
+Your family.
+Close friends.
+Retired parents.
 Or, maybe you’re heading out on your own.

 Who you travel with – or don’t travel with – will have a big impact on the types of experiences you can have.
-If you’re traveling with specific companions, put them in the center of your planning; pick a destination and a time that you’ll all love.
-Make the most of what you enjoy doing together, rather than trying to squeeze your travel companions into a trip they’d hate.
+Make the most of what you enjoy doing together, with timing that works well for everyone.
+Don’t try to squeeze your travel companions into a trip they’d hate.
 (Then you’ll just hate it, too.
 And maybe resent them for it.
 Don’t do it!)

 - Where might you go that features the things you most enjoy together?
-What types of destinations fit your styles and limitations?
 Where wouldn’t be a good fit?

 - When would be the best time to go?
 Does it need to fit in with work schedules?
 School?